MargaretKrutikova/margareta.dev/content/blog/aws-cdk-event-store/index.md

 ## Acknowledgments

 I had the chance to carry out this cool experiment while working at a wonderful place, called [Insurello](https://insurello.se/blogg/#tech) in Stockholm, Sweden, with the help of my brilliant colleagues.
-They do tons of functional programming with `F#` and `Elm`, event sourcing, AWS with `cdk` and much more (I am not employed there right now and I miss them).
+They do tons of functional programming with `F#` and `Elm`, event sourcing, AWS with `CDK` and much more (I am not employed there right now and I miss them).